Puffy vs. Purple Mattress Comparison

 Puffy and Purple are two movers and shakers in the online mattress world.
 Puffy made a name for itself when it appeared on the Ellen show back in 2017, while Purple was born thanks to a highly successful Kickstarter campaign.

 Both mattress companies use high-quality materials and sophisticated designs that promise a top-notch sleeping experience.
 Nevertheless, their variations in construction, price point, and sleep experience may make one or the other more appealing to you.
-We’ll run through the main differences between the Puffy vs. Purple mattresses to help you decide.
+We’ll run through the main differences between the Puffy vs. Purple mattress to help you decide.

 Mattress Construction Comparison